ItalyPaleAle/francis/docs/content/workflows/compensation.md

 ),
 ```

+If we consider workflows as "distributed transactions", compensations allow defining the operations that need to be performed in the case of a "rollback".
+For example, in an ecommerce workflow, failure to ship the item can require refunding the charge on the credit card.

 ## The stack

-Compensation is a **stack**.
+Compensation is a stack.
 Every task that completes successfully is pushed onto it in completion order, as long as its step declares `WithCompensate` or is a child workflow.
-The stack is then popped in reverse.
+When running a compensation, the stack is popped in reverse order.

 ```
 forward:      charge-card ──► reserve-stock ──► ship[0] ship[1] ship[2] ──► ✗ confirm